questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

 | `1000000`  | 3,888,000,000  |
 | `10000000` | 38,880,000,000 |

-We also wanted to see what happens when we rerun the tests and provide more CPU resources to observe how a database scales with cardinality based on how many threads it can use.
+We also wanted to see what happens when we rerun the tests and provide more workers to each system to observe how a database scales with cardinality based on how much work it can perform in parallel.
 For that reason, we tested each database with the scale values the table above using 4, 6, and 16 threads on two different hosts which have the following specifications:

-1. AWS EC2 m5.8xlarge instance using Intel Xeon Platinum
+1. AWS EC2 m5.8xlarge instance, Intel(R) Xeon(R) Platinum 8259CL CPU @ 2.50GHz
-2. AMD Ryzen 3970X 32-Core Processor with GIGABYTE NVME HD
+2. AMD Ryzen 3970X 32-Core, GIGABYTE NVME HD

 The following chart compares how ingestion performance is impacted from lowest to highest cardinality running on the AWS EC2 instance with four threads: